Pinegrow/pg-quasar/README.md

 ### Analyze

-Set `analyze: true` in your config file and run the necessary `build` command.
+Set `build > analyze` to `true` in your config file and run the necessary `build` command.
 This will generate and open an HTML report containing bundle size information.

 ```bash
 npm run build # use the necessary build command from above build section